 To load your Mac in Safe Mode, press and hold the Shift key while it boots.
 You can stop holding the Shift key when you see an Apple logo and progress bar.
 To leave Safe Mode, just reboot your Mac without holding the Shift key.

-Press Command + S to boot into single-user mode.
+Press Command+S as your Mac boots to enter single-user mode.
 To leave this mode, type reboot at the prompt and press Enter.

 In verbose mode, you’ll see normally hidden messages appear on your screen.
 If your Mac is freezing, especially during the boot process, the messages here can help you identify and get help with the problem.

-Press Command + V to boot into verbose mode.
+Press Command+V as your Mac boots to enter verbose mode.
 You’ll see the terminal messages appear during the startup process.
 If everything goes properly, your Mac will boot to its normal desktop.

 Recovery Mode provides various graphical tools for working with your Mac.
-From here, you can reinstall Mac OS X, restore your computer from a Time Machine backup, or use the Disk Utility to repair, wipe, and partition your Mac’s internal disks.
+From here, you can reinstall macOS, restore your computer from a Time Machine backup, or use the Disk Utility to repair, wipe, and partition your Mac’s internal disks.

-Press Command + R to access Recovery Mode.
+Press Command+R as your Mac boots to access Recovery Mode.
 If necessary, you’ll be asked to connect to a network so your Mac can download the appropriate recovery software.
 You can then choose your language and use the graphical tools here.